lericraju/rescue-priority-engine/README.md

 Work is divided by system layers to ensure clear ownership and modular development.

 ---
+## Interfaces
+- React dashboard for rescue priority visualization
+- Flutter mobile prototype for field access
+- Designed for clarity and rapid decision support

 ## Project Scope
 - Prototype-level system